Don't miss the deadline. Apply now >

 How does it work?

-Women from New Hampshire (and all around America) are eligible — and have won — this monthly $10,000 grant in our 20-year history.
-If you win 1 of the monthly Amber Grants, you’re automatically eligible for the year-end Amber Grant ($25,000).
-So, telling us about your business and future dreams could land you $35,000 in grant money this year.
+Women from New Hampshire (and all around America) are eligible — and have won — this monthly $10,000 grant in our 25-year history.
+If you win one of the three $10,000 monthly Amber Grants, you’re automatically eligible for one of the three year-end Amber Grants ($50,000).
+So, telling us about your business and future dreams could land you $60,000 in grant money this year.
 Just imagine what that would mean for your business.

 When you’re done applying for our grant, please consider the New Hampshire business resources below.
 Good luck and best wishes on your business venture.